chemzqm/mocha-notify/README.md

-# mocha loader for webpack
+# mocha-notify loader for webpack

 ## Usage